yihui/homebrew-cran-extra/README.md

 [![build-extra](https://github.com/yihui/homebrew-cran-extra/actions/workflows/build-extra.yaml/badge.svg)](https://github.com/yihui/homebrew-cran-extra/actions)

+**NOTE**: This project is no longer maintained.
+If anyone wants to resurrect it, please feel free to let me know.

+---

 The repository https://macos.rbind.io ([Github repo](https://github.com/yihui/homebrew-cran-extra)) provides some binary R packages for the Homebrew (cask) version of base R that are currently missing on CRAN, in a similar spirit as the "CRAN extras" repository for Windows: https://www.stats.ox.ac.uk/pub/RWin/.
 If you are using the Homebrew version of R on the latest version of macOS, you may set the `repos` option in R first:

 ```r